Updated September 19, 2019: See the BOLD print below for the latest.

 Cycle 24 peaked in April, 2014 with 101 Sunspots, the weakest in a hundred years.
 There was only 1 day in 2014 with no Sunspots.
 2015 had 0 spotless days.
 2016 had 32 spotless days.
 2017 had 104 spotless days.

 At the end of 2018, there were 221 total spotless days, yielding a yearly percentage of 61%.
 The Sun produced a small group of Sunspots on the first day of 2019, and they rotated all the way around the Western limb of the Sun.
 All of February was spotless.
-We have now had 62 spotless days. yielding a 2019 yearly percentage of 61%.
-The latest group of spots to appear rounded the Eastern limb on April 7 and is now growing and producing B Class solar flares (very minor having negligible effects on Earth).
+We have now had 185 total spotless days, yielding a 2019 yearly percentage of 71% so far.
+It has now been 16 days without Sunspots.

 Sunspots have a magnetic North and South Pole.
 The poles align with the Sun’s equator.
 Every solar cycle, the Sun’s poles reverse, as do the sunspot’s poles.
 On March 5, a small magnetic disturbance started to appear and was oriented perpendicular to the Sun’s equator.
 The pole of one sunspot in January was oriented opposite to the Sun’s poles.
 This wasn’t the first, so does this mean that the poles are about to reverse and usher in a new solar cycle (cycle 25)?
 Maybe.
 But these latest to appear have the cycle 24 polarity.

-The minimum is still deepening; it has been predicted to “peak” some time in 2019-2020.
 But even with this minimum, there is still activity to be observed.
-There is still the frequent small prominence, flare or CME (Coronal Mass Ejection).
+There is still the frequent small (some large) prominence, flare or CME (Coronal Mass Ejection).
 And then there are the “holes” in the Sun’s atmosphere (coronal holes) that let stronger than normal streams of solar wind (charged particles), target the Earth’s atmosphere and produce those awesome auroras in the high latitudes.
 Lately, auroras have been seen in the upper US states.
 So if you have a solar telescope, keep watching, it’s not hopeless.

 Keep checking back, we’ll keep you updated.